conradz/chi-build/README.md

 [![Build Status](https://travis-ci.org/conradz/chi-build.png?branch=master)](https://travis-ci.org/conradz/chi-build)
 [![Dependency Status](https://gemnasium.com/conradz/chi-build.png)](https://gemnasium.com/conradz/chi-build)

-Custom build tool for the `chi-` packages.
+Custom build tool for the `chi` modules.

-This tool is custom-made for packages such as [chi-create](https://github.com/conradz/chi-create).
+This tool is custom-made for modules such as [chi-create](https://github.com/conradz/chi-create).
 It is not intended to be a general-purpose build utility.